Low-energy threshold demonstration for dark matter searches in TREX-DM with an $^{37}$Ar source produced at CNA HiSPANoS: Calibration in TREX-DM

 \subsection{Energy Threshold Determination}

-Looking at Figure~\ref{fig:Ar37_spectrum}, we observe a population of events with energies below 100~eV.
-These events originate from 2.82 keV $^{37}$Ar decays occurring in the transfer region, the gap between the GEM and Micromegas stages, where ionization electrons receive amplification only from the Micromegas.
+Looking at the spectrum on the right side of Figure~\ref{fig:Ar37_spectrum}, we observe a population of events with energies below 100~eV.
+We can also see that there is a complete overlap between these events and the peak from the run with the GEM turned off (in red on the left side of Figure~\ref{fig:Ar37_spectrum}).
+This leads us to conclude that these events originate from 2.82 keV $^{37}$Ar decays occurring in the transfer region, the gap between the GEM and Micromegas stages where ionization electrons receive amplification only from the Micromegas.
 Since these events experience reduced total gain compared to drift region events (which benefit from both GEM and Micromegas amplification), they appear at lower equivalent energies in the spectrum.
 This demonstrates that our detection capability would extend to such low-energy events if there was a drift region population at these energies, given that our electronics threshold operates well below 100~eV.
-Analysis of representative low-energy events (illustrated in Figure~\ref{fig:Ar37_low_energy_events}) shows these signals represent genuine physical events well above baseline noise levels, with reliable event identification reaching equivalent energies as low as 30~eV.
+We stress that these events do not correspond to true $\sim$ 20 eV depositions, but their pulse amplitude is equivalent to the one produced by a few-electron signal.
+To highlight this, we have also expressed the $x$ axis of the plot in terms of the equivalent number of primary electrons, defined as the equivalent energy divided over the average energy needed to produce an electron-ion pair ($\approx 26$~eV in argon).
+In what follows, we will work with energy units, but noting that it is an equivalent energy and that the results can also be expressed as the equivalent number of primary electrons.
+Analysis of representative low-energy events (illustrated in Figure~\ref{fig:Ar37_low_energy_events}) shows that these signals represent genuine physical events well above baseline noise levels, with reliable event identification reaching equivalent energies as low as 30~eV.

 The determination of the detector energy threshold was performed through systematic analysis of the shape of this low-energy transfer region peak as a function of amplification voltage.
-The threshold manifests as a low-energy cut-off in the peak profile, which becomes less pronounced as detector gain increases.
-This is modelled using a cropped-peak fit consisting of a Gaussian peak multiplied by a smoothed step function:
+The threshold manifests as a low-energy cut-off in the peak profile, which becomes less pronounced as the detector gain increases.
+This is modeled using a cropped-peak fit consisting of a Gaussian peak multiplied by a smoothed step function:

 where $A$, $\mu$ and $\sigma$ are the amplitude, mean position and standard deviation of the Gaussian, $E_\mathrm{thr}$ is the energy threshold, and $\delta$ is a parameter that regulates the smoothness of the transition in the step function, which has been implemented through the error function.
 All five parameters are left free in the fit.
 In particular, the energy threshold $E_\mathrm{thr}$ is the key parameter that we seek to estimate.